2025 Hinchinbrook state by-election: One Nation

 Pauline Hanson's One Nation announced Lisa Buchtmann, a small business owner and former Australian Army truck driver, as its candidate on 15 October 2025.
 One week later, she withdrew her candidacy because of a personal health matter.
 Coal miner Luke Sleep replaced Buchtmann on 11 November 2025.

 Others

 The Greens announced Aiden Creagh as its candidate on 8 November 2025.

 How-to-vote cards

 Candidates can provide how-to-vote cards with recommendations for voters on how to preference other parties.
-As of 19 November 2025, no how-to-vote cards have been published by the Greens or independent candidate Steven Clare.
+Independent candidate Steven Clare did not submit a how-to-vote card.

 The Katter's Australian Party issued two alternative cards, varying in the position of the LNP and Labor.
 One Nation recommended preferencing the LNP above the KAP; One Nation member and former federal MP George Christensen subsequently supported preferencing the KAP higher.